Jacajack/sokoboot/README.md

 ### How to play?
- - At the very beginning the game will display a splash screen - you can close it with any key
+ - At the very beginning the game will display a splash screen - you can dismiss by pressing any key
  - When you are prompted to enter level location on the disk, you have to enter number of sector (LBA) where level is located.
 On the game disk level data usually starts at 342 or 324 (depending on your game version).
-On disks which contain only levels, first level will probably start at sector 0.
+On disks which contain only levels, first level will likely start at sector 0.
- - If you've done everything right, game should appear - default keybindings are:
+ - If you've done everything right, game should start - default keybindings are:
  - - <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> or arrows - player movement
  - - <kbd>I</kbd> <kbd>J</kbd> <kbd>K</kbd> <kbd>L</kbd> - camera movement (free mode)
  - - <kbd>Q</kbd> - make camera follow player again